Teradata DBQL Performance Tuning

 CASE WHEN AMPCPUTime = 0 THEN 0 ELSE TotalIOCount/(AMPCPUTime * 1000) END

-We all know that skewed workload is one of the main performance issues on a Teradata System.
+As you know, skew is one of the main causes of poor performance on a Teradata system.

 CASE WHEN (AMPCPUTime / (HASHAMP()+1) =0 THEN 0 ELSE MaxAmpCPUTime/(AMPCPUTime / (hashamp()+1) END

 The calculation for IO skew is done like this: